OZARK…Mr. Anthony McCloud, a resident of Ozark, died Wednesday evening, August 13, 2025, in UAB Hospital in Birmingham. He was 62.

 He was preceded in death by his father, Obie McLeod, his sister, Rena McLeod, and his brother, Wade Elden McLeod.
 Though their absence left a deep ache in his heart, he carried their memory with him always.

-Surviving relatives include his children, Asia Speaks, Dallas, Texas, Marcus Anthony Bell, Ozark, and Tevin Deondre Bradley, Austin, Texas; mother, Betty Cole McLeod, Ozark; sisters, Joan Dangerfield, Dothan, Delois Cohen and Angela McLeod, Ozark; his brother, who became his caretaker and best friend while in Birmingham, Mitchell McLeod, Ozark; nieces, nephews, and cousins.
+Surviving relatives include his children, Asia Speaks, Dallas, Texas, Marcus Anthony Bell, Ozark, Byron Bell (Nyquisha), El Reno, Oklahoma, and Tevin Deondre Bradley, Austin, Texas; mother, Betty Cole McLeod, Ozark; sisters, Joan Dangerfield, Dothan, Delois Cohen and Angela McLeod, Ozark; his brother, who became his caretaker and best friend while in Birmingham, Mitchell McLeod, Ozark; nieces, nephews, and cousins.

 We want to take a moment to express our deepest gratitude to each and every one of you who showed up for Anthony and for our family during this difficult time.
 Whether you made the trip to Birmingham to visit with him, stopped by his home to spend time, or simply picked up the phone to call and check in—please know that your kindness did not go unnoticed.